 Higher Educational Institutions

-The University of Arizona (UA), with a mission devoted to excellence in teaching, research, and public service, serves 42,000 students.
-The UA is a premier, public research university.
-The National Science Foundation (NSF) ranks the UA 19th in research and development expenditures among public universities and colleges, and 33rd among public and private universities and colleges.
+The University of Arizona (UArizona), with a mission devoted to excellence in teaching, research, and public service, serves nearly 47,000 students.
+UArizona is a premier, public research university.
+The National Science Foundation (NSF) ranks the UArizona 19th for research and development expenditures among public universities and colleges, and 34th among public and private universities and colleges (2021).

 U.S. News & World Report ranks the UA among America’s Best Colleges and the Princeton Review lists the UA as one of “The Best Western Colleges.”
-The UA ranks No. 50 in the world and No. 37 nationally according to the Center for University World Rankings.
-The UA is one of the nation’s top producers of Fulbright Scholars and has high-ranking schools of business and pharmacy (Eller College of Management and the College of Pharmacy, respectively).
-The UA is one of Southern Arizona’s largest employers with 15,530 employees.
+UArizona ranks No. 89 in the world and No. 48 nationally according to the Center for University World Rankings.
+UArizona is one of the nation’s top producers of Fulbright Scholars and has high-ranking schools of business and pharmacy (Eller College of Management and the College of Pharmacy, respectively).
+UArizona is one of Southern Arizona’s largest employers with 15,530 employees.